open-edge-insights/eii-core/docker_setup/README.md

         Verify on the host: cat /etc/resolv.conf
     ```
-4. Install docker-compose by following this [link](https://docs.docker.com/compose/install/#install-compose)
+5. Install `docker-compose` tool by following this [link](https://docs.docker.com/compose/install/#install-compose)

-5. In dockerized environment, it is observed that more points are received by kapacitor from influxdb if at all the bare metal setup is tried out earlier.
-This is due to more subscriptions set on "datain" database.
-Please make sure to drop "datain" database before trying the docker setup OR drop the subscription.
-Eg: **drop subscription "kapacitor-65c392d7-6ef7-46f8-97c2-e5eeb7094c12" on "_internal"."monitor"** for _internal database.

-6. Copy all the video files from "\\Vmspfsfsbg01\qsd_sw_ba\FOG\Validation\validation_videos" in the test_videos folder under the project root directory
+6. Copy all the video files from "\\Vmspfsfsbg01\qsd_sw_ba\FOG\Validation\validation_videos" in the `test_videos` folder under `iapoc_elephanttrunkarch` folder

 7. Clone the a locally maintained [kapacitor repository](https://teamforge-amr-01.devtools.intel.com/ctf/code/projects.iapoc/git/scm.kapacitor/tree) inside the `iapoc_elephanttrunkarch` folder by obtaining the command from gerrit/teamforge

-8. Clone the a locally maintained [go-python repository](https://teamforge-amr-01.devtools.intel.com/ctf/code/projects.iapoc/git/scm.go_python/tree) inside the `iapoc_elephanttrunkarch` folder by obtaining the command from gerrit/teamforge
+    **NOTE**: Please use the git repo of iapoc-kapacitor as is, the script `build.py` is dependent on that.

-9. Since docker compose setup publishes ports to host and ia_video_ingestion container runs on host network namespace, please ensure to kill all the dependency and eta processes running locally on the host.
-One could run this script to do so `sudo ./kill_local_dependency_eta_processes.sh`.
-This script is not extensively tested, so please use `ps -ef` command to see there are no locally
-running dependency and eta processes.
+8. Since docker compose setup publishes ports to host and ia_video_ingestion container runs on host network namespace, please ensure to kill all the dependency and eta processes running locally on the host.
+One could run this script to do so `sudo ./docker_setup/kill_local_dependency_eta_processes.sh`.
+This script is not extensively tested, so please use `ps -ef` command to see there are no locally running dependency and eta processes.

 10. It is good to stop and remove all previous containers started via docker script way by running below commands: